abusedmedia/Presenta-WWW/content/legal/terms-of-service.md

   - Is discriminatory or abusive toward any individual or group
   - Contains or installs any active malware or exploits, or uses our platform for exploit delivery (such as part of a command and control system)
   - Infringes on any proprietary right of any party, including patent, trademark, trade secret, copyright, right of publicity, or other rights.
 - Use any "deep-link", "page-scrape", "robot", "spider" or other automatic device, program, algorithm or methodology, or any similar or equivalent manual process, to access, acquire, copy or monitor any portion of the Service or any Content, or in any way reproduce or circumvent the navigational structure or presentation of the Sites or any Content, to obtain or attempt to obtain any materials, documents or information through any means not purposely made available through the Site.
-Presenta reserves the right to ban any such activity.
+PRESENTA reserves the right to ban any such activity.
 - Attempt to gain unauthorized access to any portion or feature of the Service or Sites, by any illegitimate means.
-- Use the Sites, Service or any Content for any purpose that is unlawful or prohibited by these Terms of Use, or to solicit the performance of any illegal activity or other activity which infringes the rights of Presenta or others.
+- Use the Sites, Service or any Content for any purpose that is unlawful or prohibited by these Terms of Use, or to solicit the performance of any illegal activity or other activity which infringes the rights of PRESENTA or others.
 - Take any action that imposes an unreasonable or disproportionately large load on the infrastructure of the Sites or Service.
 - Violate the privacy of any third party, such as by posting another person's personal information without consent.
-- Impersonate any person or entity, including any of our employees or representatives, including through false association with Presenta, or by fraudulently misrepresenting your identity or site's purpose.
+- Impersonate any person or entity, including any of our employees or representatives, including through false association with PRESENTA, or by fraudulently misrepresenting your identity or site's purpose.
 - Violate any applicable laws, including copyright or trademark laws, export control laws, or other laws in your jurisdiction.
 You are responsible for making sure that your use of the Service is in compliance with laws and any applicable regulations.
 - Access or use the Service for benchmarking or similar competitive analysis purposes or in order to build a competitive product or service
 - Decompile, disassemble, decipher, or reverse engineer the Service, or otherwise attempt to derive any source code or underlying ideas or algorithms of any part of the Service, (except to the extent such restriction is prohibited by applicable statutory law)

 ## Limitations

-- In no case Presenta will be liable for any damages (including, for example, damages due to loss of data or profits or due to business interruption) deriving from the use or inability to use the Service, even if it Presents or a Present authorized the representative was informed orally or in writing of the possibility of such damage.
+- In no case PRESENTA will be liable for any damages (including, for example, damages due to loss of data or profits or due to business interruption) deriving from the use or inability to use the Service, even if PRESENTA or a PRESENTA authorized representative was informed orally or in writing of the possibility of such damage.
 Because some jurisdictions do not allow limitations on implied warranties or limitations of liability for consequential or incidental damages, such limitations may not apply.
-- You agree not to reproduce, duplicate, copy, sell, resell or exploit any part of the Service, without the express written authorization of Presenta.
+- You agree not to reproduce, duplicate, copy, sell, resell or exploit any part of the Service, without the express written authorization of PRESENTA.
 In the event of a breach of the Terms of Service, we reserve the right to suspend the Service license without notice.
-- If we determine that the use of bandwidth is significantly excessive compared to other customers present, we reserve the right to suspend the account or limit the hosting of files until it is possible to reduce bandwidth consumption.
+- If we determine that the use of bandwidth is significantly excessive compared to other PRESENTA's customers, we reserve the right to suspend the account or limit the hosting of files until it is possible to reduce bandwidth consumption.

 ## Personal information

 Your submission of personal information through the store is governed by our Privacy Policy.
-You can always access to our [Privacy Policy](/privacy-policy) at the bottom of the Website.
+You can always access to our [Privacy Policy](/legal/privacy-policy) at the bottom of the Website.

 ## Changes to Terms of Service